 (1) Based on Dept. of Finance projections of TOT not yet committed to existing and planned Balboa Park and Mission Bay projects.
 Mission Bay capital costs already funded or approved in the CIP include shoreline reclamation, selected restrooms, Salt Bay development, and miscellaneous projects.
-Assumes 50% of uncommitted TOT funds are available for Balboa Park's East Mesa projects).
+Assumes 50% of uncommitted TOT funds are available for Mission Bay Park (with the balance available for Balboa Park's East Mesa projects).
 The actual distribution will depend on future City policy.